-Associated with Kenneth Grahame's 'Wind in the Willows', Moor Copse is a haven of peace and beauty, renowned for its flowers, butterflies and moths.
+This diverse woodland wildlife treasure trove astride the River Pang is a haven of peace and beauty, renowned for its flowers, butterflies and moths.

 An Aladdin's Cave

 The four areas of woods are floodplain woodlands that provide homes to many species that love moist ground, such as alder trees and clusters of yellow iris.
-Plentiful supplies of rotting wood lying in the damp attract a range of fungi, beetles, bees and other insects.
+Plentiful supplies of rotting wood lying in the damp attract a range of fungi, beetles and other insects.

 In autumn, the woodlands provide vibrant colour as the leaves gradually turn, and a diverse range of fungi, including deadman's fingers and green elfcup, push up from the leaf litter, or appear on dead wood.

-BBOWT is working to transform some of the grassland into flower-rich meadows.
-Other areas of grass are being left to form tussocky patches, which will attract small mammals such as mice and voles, which in turn will provide vital food for predators such as the barn owl.
+Other areas will be left or lightly grazed to form tussocky patches which attract small mammals such as mice and voles, which in turn provide vital food for predators such as the barn owl.

 - Volunteer with our regular work parties on the reserve.